 *Sort missions by clicking the column headers.

-The Herschel Space Observatory is a space-based telescope that will study the Universe by the light of the far-infrared and submillimeter portions of the spectrum.
-It is expected to reveal new information about the earliest, most distant stars and galaxies, ...
+The Herschel Space Observatory was a space-based telescope that studied the light of the Universe in the far-infrared and submillimeter portions of the spectrum.
+It revealed new information about the earliest, most distant stars and galaxies, as well as those ...

 Hubble Space Telescope (HST)